lsretail/ls-update-service-workspace/README.md

 }
 ```

-This examples adds two options to you workspace, *Package group* and *Another group*.
+This example adds two options to you workspace, *Package group* and *Another group*.
-Must must make sure the package listed under each group are available on your GoC server.
+Must make sure the package listed under each group are available on your Go Current server.